Canada–Philippines relations: Political relations

-Former Canadian Prime Minister Jean Chrétien, together with a business delegate, visited the Philippines in 1997.
-Canadian Prime Minister Stephen Harper also paid a state visit to the Philippines from November 9–11, 2012.
-Philippine President Benigno Aquino III paid a state visit to Canada from May 7–9, 2015.
+Canadian prime minister Jean Chrétien, together with a business delegate, visited the Philippines in 1997.
+Canadian prime minister Stephen Harper also paid a state visit to the Philippines on November 9–11, 2012.
+Philippine president Benigno Aquino III paid a state visit to Canada on May 7–9, 2015.
+Philippine president Bongbong Marcos paid an official visit to Vancouver, Canada, on July 1–4, 2026.

+Canadian prime ministers and Philippine presidents have conducted bilateral meetings at ASEAN Summits, since Canada has been a dialogue partner of ASEAN since 1977.
+Former Canadian prime minister Justin Trudeau met with former Philippine president Rodrigo Duterte at the 2017 summit in Manila, and with current president Bongbong Marcos at the 2022-24 summits.
+Current Canadian prime minister Mark Carney also met with Marcos at the 2025 summit.

 Military relations

-In March 2025, the Philippines and Canada announced plans to sign a Status of Visiting Forces Agreement to enhance defence cooperation and interoperability.
+In March 2025, the Philippines and Canada announced plans to sign a Status of Visiting Forces Agreement (SOVFA) to enhance defence cooperation and interoperability.
+The SOVFA was signed in November 2025, setting a legal framework for joint military exercises, and further boosted by a mutual logistics support agreement signed in June 2026.

-Cultural relations
+Migration and cultural relations

-As of 2016, there are more than 850,000 people of Filipino origin in Canada.
-Filipinos account for the majority of incoming immigrants to Canada.
-The Philippines has also become the largest source of temporary workers.
-Filipinos are the third largest minority in Canada, behind Indians and the Chinese.
+In 2016, there were more than 850,000 people of Filipino origin in Canada; by 2021, this had increased to about 957,000 Filipinos.
+Most of this population (71.5%) are immigrants, and the Philippines was the second most common country of birth for immigrants to Canada, after India.
+Filipinos are the fourth largest visible minority in Canada, behind the South Asian, Chinese, and Black populations.
+In 2013, the Philippines had become the largest source of temporary workers.
 From 2006 to 2011, Tagalog was the fastest-growing language in Canada.
+Filipino Heritage Month is commemorated every June.

-As of 2013, there are about 7,500 Canadians in the Philippines.
+In 2013, there were about 7,500 Canadians in the Philippines.
+By 2020, there were 861 Canadian foreign citizens and 5,299 Filipinos with Canadian dual citizenship in the country.